 Does the air coming from your supply registers suddenly appear warm?
 Check the indoor portion of your air conditioner.
-This piece is located within your furnace or air handler, if you have a heat pump.
+This component is situated within your furnace or air handler, if you have a heat pump.
 If there’s water leaking onto the floor, there may be ice on the evaporator coil.
-The AC coil inside the unit may have frosted over.
+The AC coil inside the unit may have frozen over.
 You’ll need to melt it before it can cool your residence again.

-Here’s the steps you should take.
-If you can’t get the coil frost-free, TML Service Experts is here to support you with air conditioning repair in Boise upheld by a 100% satisfaction guarantee.*
+Here’s the things you should do.
+If you can’t get the coil frost-free, TML Service Experts is here to assist you with air conditioning repair in Boise that includes a a 100% satisfaction guarantee.*

 Step 1: Turn the Air Conditioning Off and the Blower On

 First things first—move the thermostat from “cool” to “off.”
-This halts chilly refrigerant from moving to the outdoor compressor, which could hurt it and result in a costly repair.
+This halts chilled refrigerant from moving to the outdoor compressor, which could hurt it and cause a costly repair.

 Next, adjust the fan from “auto” to “on.”
-This produces warm airflow over the frosty coils to help them defrost faster.
-Make sure to set the cooling mode to “off” so the air conditioner doesn’t trigger a cooling cycle.
+This produces warm airflow over the frosty coils to help them melt faster.
+Double check to set the cooling mode to “off” so the air conditioner doesn’t start a cooling cycle.

 It may take under an hour or the better part of a day for the ice to melt, depending on the amount of the accumulation.
 While you’re waiting, watch the condensate pan below the AC unit.
 If the drain line is clogged, it may overflow as the ice melts, potentially creating water damage.